 <address> is the URL of the website you wish to exempt from your VPN.
 Just enter the domain name (not www. if used). <router IP> is the IP address of your router that you made a note of in Step 1.

 - The website URL I want to exempt.
 2. My home router’s IP address

 4. Repeat the process on a new line for each website that you wish to exempt.

 6. Check that everything is working properly.
 I added iplocation.org so for this reason. iplocation.org now shows my real IP address and physical location (no VPN), while IPLeak.net (which is not exempted) shows the IP address of my VPN provider’s servers in the Netherlands.
 BBC iPlayer also now works, even when I am connected to my VPN.

 It may seem obvious, but do please remember that when visiting an exempted website you are not protected by your VPN.
-This means that your ISP can see that you have visited that website if it is protected by HTTPS encryption, or everything you do on that website if it is not.
+This means that your ISP can see that you have visited that website.
+Although if it is protected by HTTPS encryption, of course, everything you do on that website is hidden.